Muhammad-Haris-Arain/Remote-Execution-of-Command/Must read it.md

 This program is written in Python 2
 This program is all about Remotely Executing the commands on Client side from shell.
 This can be useful for helping purposes like you can solve the problem of your friend remotely through shell. and it can also be used for "Cyber-Security Purpose".
 So plz you this do not misuse this program,

-# SO GUIDE TO EFFECTIVELY USE THIS PROGRAM.
+# GUIDE TO EFFECTIVELY USE THIS PROGRAM.

 1) First of all change the IP according to you need.Like In CMReverse.py program put your machine IP address and IN Server.py put the Ip adress of machine you want to connect with or You can give Port Forword IP in order to perform attack on you entire router network.